Running Applications with Jobs

 If no job script is provided then sbatch will take whatever commands follow as standard input.

-A detailed guide on constructing and running Job scripts can be found here.
+A detailed guide on constructing and running Job scripts can be found in the Batch Jobs and Job Scripting page.

 • Debugging applications or workflows